 Final words

 Registering for VAT can confer considerable advantages to businesses operating in the UK, including the ability to reclaim VAT on expenses paid.
-Indeed, you can even claim a refund of VAT on items purchased up to fours ago if you are still using them.
+Indeed, you can even claim a refund of VAT on items purchased up to four years ago if you are still using them.
 Thankfully, the HMRC has made the process of registering for VAT, submitting VAT returns, and paying VAT quarterly or annually extremely straightforward and efficient.
 Your accountant can handle all aspects of your VAT returns on your behalf, including working out the final balance you need to pay.
 VAT must then be paid no more than one month and seven days after the end of the VAT period.

 At Uniwide Formations, we have a team of experts who are experienced in forming UK companies.
 Our specialists can take care of all the paperwork and registration of your limited company.
 We can also help you with VAT registration for your company.